SecretFoundation/docs/docs/cli/secretcli.md

 #### Get Tokens

 On a testnet, getting tokens is usually done via a faucet.
+You can get tokens for testing purposes using the Secret Network faucet [HERE](https://faucet.secrettestnet.io/)

 #### Query Account Balance